Lit3r4lly/FreakingInjector/README.md

 ## Remark
 - Injector supports only 64 bit dll \ processes
+- build only in release mode
+- if you decided to build in Debug Mode, you should make some changes in the project properties:
-- build only in release mode (or turn off incremental - /INCREMENTAL:NO) - incremental linking could make some jump thunks to handle relocations of functions \ pointers to new addresses
+  * Turn off incremental - /INCREMENTAL:NO) - incremental linking could make some jump thunks to handle relocations of functions \ pointers to new addresses
+  * Turn off Jmc Debugging - could make an calls in the loader shellcode which will cause access violatins
-- build file will be added
+- build file added

 ## Features
 - [x] Simple injection method